cloudcell/fuzztest/README.md

 Having done the test, one may present test results in textual and convenient visual formats, which may provide a more wholistic view of of the problem that caused a function to fail and help fix it quicker than using traditional unit tests.
-(For now, this feature is on TODO list -- to make it work without any changes to the code by saving output data along with the PASS/FAIL results.)
+(For now, this feature is on a TODO list -- to make it work without any changes to the code by saving output data along with the PASS/FAIL results.)